 Snowdonia National Park is in north west Wales.
 Its coastal border stretches from Aberdovey at the southern end up and round to Conway in the north.
 Inland, it covers the mountainous area that stretches across to Bala in mid Wales.

-The park covers an area of 823 square miles (2,130 km).
+The National Park in the Snowdonia area covers 823 square miles (2,130 km).
 It is the largest National Park in Wales and the third largest in the UK.
 It is home to the highest mountain in England and Wales, Snowdon, the largest lake in Wales, Bala, and the second longest coastline of any UK National Park.

 Wild camping is not legal anywhere in Wales.
-However, it is possible to do if you follow the Wild Camping Code, ensure you camp discreetly in the higher hills and mountains, and camp away from animals, trails and land that is clearly marked as private.
+However, it is possible to do if you follow the Wild Camping Code, ensure you camp discreetly in the higher hills and mountains, and camp away from animals in Snowdonia, trails and land that is clearly marked as private.